Projects

 Services Applied by VCS Engineering

-Concrete Resistivity, Corrosion Rate Testing, Ground Penetrating Radar, Infrastructure Rehabilitation Options, Carbonation Depth, Chloride Concentration, Corrosion Potential Testing
+Concrete Resistivity, Contractor Training and Quality Control, Corrosion Rate Testing, Ground Penetrating Radar, Infrastructure Rehabilitation Options, Carbonation Depth, Chloride Concentration, Corrosion Potential Testing

 Project Description